Gravitoelectromagnetism: Gravitomagnetic fields of astronomical objects

+The formula for the gravitomagnetic field B_{g} can now be obtained by:

+It is exactly half of the Lense–Thirring precession rate.
+This suggests that the gravitomagnetic analog of the g-factor is two.
+This factor of two can be explained completely analogous to the electron's g-factor by taking into account relativistic calculations.
+At the equatorial plane, r and L are perpendicular, so their dot product vanishes, and this formula reduces to:

 Gravitational waves have equal gravitomagnetic and gravitoelectric components.

 Earth

 Therefore, the magnitude of Earth's gravitomagnetic field at its equator is:

 where $g_0 = G \frac{m}{r^2}$ is Earth's gravity.
 The field direction coincides with the angular moment direction, i.e. north.